seaflux logo

 • Healthcare: Care-plan summarizers grounded in EHR notes with strict PHI controls and clinician sign-off.

-• Retail undefined E-commerce: Dynamic PDP copy and FAQ generation from catalog and reviews, multilingual support.
+• Retail & E-commerce: Dynamic PDP copy and FAQ generation from catalog and reviews, multilingual support.

 • Manufacturing: SOP generation from maintenance logs; predictive alerts explained in technician language.